CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 For the rest of the workshop, we will be using a **terminal** to interact with Docker and Elpis.

  > A terminal is a program you need to use in order to control Docker.
 Docker itself will run on your computer and you communicate with it via simple, one-line text commands entered within your terminal application.
-When you use an application like Elan or Word, you are using a "graphical user interface (GUI)" to do stuff to your data via menus and buttons.
+When you use an application like Elan or Word, you are using a 'graphical user interface (GUI)' to do stuff to your data via menus and buttons.
 Another way of doing stuff with your data is by running software scripts that don't have a GUI, via a terminal, also known as a command line or command prompt.

 On Mac, use the *Terminal* app in your *Applications > Utilities* folder.
 For Windows, type  `command` or `cmd` into the search field in your taskbar.
 Then, click or tap on the *Command Prompt* result.